Computers excel at performing repetitive tasks without getting bored. Loops are the primary way we tell them to do so.

 Key Use Case: Input validation.
 You need to get the input first, then check if it's valid.

 Problem: Designing a concrete beam.
-The height h
+The height h must be a positive, non-zero value.

 Logic: